Why Your Beautiful Website Is Failing to Sell: A Guide to Growth-Driven Design

 From Beauty to Business: Real-World Transformation Examples

-Let's look at two common, hypothetical scenarios where a shift from an aesthetic-first to a growth-driven approach yields dramatic results.
+Let's examine two common scenarios where a shift from aesthetic-first to growth-driven approach yields dramatic results.

 Case Study 1: The E-commerce Redesign Gone Wrong